Wisconsin - What to watch in 2026

 • Wisconsin Supreme Court

-Supreme Court races in Wisconsin are officially nonpartisan, but they often play a major role in decisions involving abortion law, voting rules, and constitutional questions.
-When a seat is on the ballot, the outcome can influence rights policy for years.
+Although Wisconsin Supreme Court races are officially nonpartisan, the court frequently decides cases involving abortion law, voting rules, and constitutional questions.
+When a seat is on the ballot, the outcome can shape state policy for years.

 Partisan primary (August 11, 2026)